GEO-82 Lounge at EPCOT: Full Review, Menu, & How to Book

 TL;DR: Should You Book GEO-82?

-Yes.
-If you’re into premium drinks, chill adult vibes, and sipping something fancy while staring out EPCOT’s prettiest windows, this is 100% worth booking.
-It’s not cheap, but it is quiet, classy, stroller-free, and inside the actual icon of the park.
+It’s not cheap, but it’s quiet, classy, stroller-free, and inside the actual icon of the park.
 For us, that’s a win.

-Our GEO-82 Review (Opening Day Visit)
+Our First GEO-82 Visit (Opening Day)

 We booked a table on opening day and although it is pricey, we loved it.
 It was chill and cool and relaxed and the opposite of feeling like you are in a theme park.
 The drinks were very upscale, the views were stunning, and the whole space felt like a little grown-up bubble floating above the chaos.